 \subsection{Improvements to red-blue state-merging}

 In the grammatical inference community, there has been much research into improving merging in the red-blue framework.
 Initially, state merging algorithms \cite{oncina1992inferring, carrasco1994learning} used an order that colors shallow states first, i.e., those closer to the start state or root of the prefix tree.
-In~\cite{lang1999faster}, it was instead suggested to follow an order where the most constrained state is colored first.
-In FlexFringe, we typically use a largest first order, which colors the most frequent states first. {The simple reason for this is that states with large frequency contain more information and thus merges are based on more evidence.
-In practice this leads to better automata.
-You can set these different orders in FlexFringe using the \textsc{shallowfirst} and \textsc{largestblue} input parameters.
-You can also modify whether FlexFringe should change the color of any blue state without consistent merges to red (parameter \textsc{extend}).
-These extend operations may violate the merge order.
+In~\cite{lang1999faster}, it was instead suggested to follow an order where the most constrained state is colored first, i.e., the state that has the largest number of inconsistent merges.
+In FlexFringe, we typically use a largest first order, which colors the most frequent states first.
+The simple reason for this is that states with large frequency contain more information, and thus, merges are based on more evidence.
+In our experience, this leads to better automata.
+One can set these different orders in FlexFringe using the \textsc{shallowfirst} and \textsc{largestblue} input parameters.
+One can also modify whether FlexFringe should change the color of any blue state without consistent merges to red (parameter \textsc{extend}).
+These extend operations may violate the merge order, e.g., it colors a non-shallow blue node red when using a shallow-first merge ordering.
 It is even allowed to consider merges between pairs of blue states (parameter \textsc{blueblue}).
-How to set these order influencing parameters is an open problem and highly dependent on the data and use-case.
-In FlexFringe, we provide parameter presets that exactly mimic the original state merging algorithms from the literature.}
+How to set these order-influencing parameters is an open problem and highly dependent on the data and use case.
+In FlexFringe, we provide parameter presets that mimic the original state-merging algorithms from the literature.